 Consider now your intersection exercise and your purpose exercise.
 Use the answers to create a vision of where you would like to see yourself in one, two, three, four, or five years?
 How can you use the skills, talents, and passion you possess to make the world a better place and to live a life that is filled with joy, value and purpose?

-As I mentioned at the start of this article, I would like to offer you a complimentary 30-minute session with one of our Coaches, Professional Editors, or our Director of Client Services.
+As I mentioned at the start of this article, I would like to offer you a complimentary 30-minute session with one of our coaches or professional editors.
 This would allow you to get to know us a little better and for us to understand how we might be of service.
-If you're willing, let's take 30-minutes to get closer to achieving your goals!
+If you're willing, let's take 30 minutes to get closer to achieving your goals!